 Easy Vintage Haystacks Candy

 Four ingredients and just 10 minutes are all you’ll need to make this Easy Vintage Haystacks Candy recipe.
-Crunchy chow mein noodles, butterscotch, and peanut butter collide in this no-bake treat for the holiday season or any time of year.
+Crunchy chow mein noodles, butterscotch, and peanut butter combine in this no-bake treat for the holiday season or any time of year.
 It’s an easy to make vintage candy recipe that’s a perfect combination of sweet, salty, and crunchy!

 ‘Tis the season for holiday baking and candy making!
 And though I do enjoy a leisurely day in the kitchen making Christmas candies, I also appreciate recipes that can be whipped up in just a few minutes.

-This vintage recipe for No-Bake Butterscotch Haystacks Cookies is one of the quickest and simplest recipes I know.
+This vintage recipe for No-Bake Butterscotch Haystacks Candy is one of the quickest and simplest recipes I know.
 It takes about 10 minutes from getting the ingredients out of the pantry to dropping them onto the paper to cool.

 This retro haystacks recipe has been in my files forever.
 Since high school, as a matter of fact.
 I distinctly remember being introduced to it by my childhood friend, Sandra, when we were in about the tenth grade.
-It’s a delightful combination of sweet, salty, and crunchy and makes a lovely addition to your assortment of more traditional Christmas candies.
+It’s a delightful combination of sweet, salty, and crunchy, and makes a lovely addition to your assortment of more traditional Christmas candies.

 Cuisine: Southern, Vintage